rancher/docs/content/rancher/v2.x/en/installation/ha/_index.md

 ## Required Tools

 The following CLI tools are required for this install.
-Please make sure these tools installed and available in your `$PATH`
+Please make sure these tools are installed and available in your `$PATH`

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl) - Kubernetes command-line tool.
 * [rke]({{< baseurl >}}/rke/v0.1.x/en/installation/) - Rancher Kubernetes Engine, cli for building Kubernetes clusters.